 Events & Community Partners

 Aloia Roland is proud to support a variety of organizations throughout Southwest Florida.
 From nonprofits to service organizations, the team dedicates their time and believes whole-heartedly to giving back.
-Below you'll find some upcoming events and a list of community partners and causes.
+Below you'll find website links to upcoming events and a list of community partners and causes.

 Rotary International is an international service organization whose stated purpose is to bring together business and professional leaders in order to provide humanitarian service and to advance goodwill and peace around the world.
 Aloia Roland team members are active in a variety of Southwest Florida clubs serving the community.